While compiling the dog breeds list, I was amazed at how many breeds of dogs there are, and I wanted to find out why.

 Not all dog breeds are represented in all countries.
 Most dog breeds are distributed only in their countries of origin and in countries joined to them.
 Only about one-fourth of all breeds can be found in most countries of the World.
 Therefore, in several countries, the majority of breeds are entirely unknown.
 These breeds are only seen at international exhibitions.

-The distribution of a breed is due primarily to their use.
+The distribution of a breed is due primarily to its use.
 In some cases, this is due to their interesting properties.
 Some people want a dog breed that no one else has.
-If they are then engaged in further breeding, then that breed will take its roots in the new country, enriching the diversity of the dog breeds.
+If they are then engaged in further breeding, that breed will take its roots in the new country, enriching the dog breeds’ diversity.

-Breeding can be unsuccessful if the breed is not popular, or the climate of the country does not correspond.
+Breeding can be unsuccessful if the breed is not popular or the country’s climate does not correspond.
 Sometimes, a breed does not find enough enthusiasts so that it can further develop and spread.

 What Are The Reasons for Dog Breeds Increasing?